donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 ## Blather
 Max: 1

 Bullshitting.
 Blathering involves talking rapidly and incessantly, or talking volubly and at-length, about inconsequential or nonsense matters, and is used to verbally confuse and confound a target.
-With a successful Personality test, the target is forced to waste time and effort dismissing your rambles.
+With a successful charisma test, the target is forced to waste time and effort dismissing your rambles.
 ## Bookish
 Max: Intelligence